MihirKamble1/M1_FunGame_game/4_TestPlan&Output/README.md

 # Test Plan
-* Pass the Commands which is displayed in console
+* Pass the Commands which is displayed in the console